pfdubois/BridgeBidding/source/InterestingGadgets.rst

    Playing Texas Transfers, the sequence 1N - 4♠ has no meaning.
 With partnership agreement, this means a hand that has the points for a quantitative raise to 4N, but is 5-4 or better in the minors.
-Opener can choose between 4N or 5♣ to play, or six of a minor.
+Opener can choose between 4N or 5m or 6m.

 Montreal Relays